chenlx-um/neural-network-orchestration/README.md

 # Supplementary Materials for Neural Network Orchestration
-We provide codes and the supplementary materials for the paper "Seek Common While Shelving Difference: Neural Network Orchestration for Service Provision in Edge Computing Systems" submitted to IEEE JSAC-Series-Machine Learning in Communications and Networks.
+We provide codes and the supplementary materials for the paper "Seek Common While Shelving Differences: Orchestrating Deep Neural Networks for Edge Service Provisioning" submitted to IEEE JSAC-Series-Machine Learning in Communications and Networks.

 ## Online Appendix
 Please find the online appendix (online_appendix.pdf) in the above repository.
 It contains pseudocodes and proofs referred in the manuscript.